-Method 5: Turn off hardware acceleration
+Method 6: Turn off hardware acceleration

-If you’re having trouble playing the media file, this could be due to hardware acceleration.
+If you’re having trouble playing the video file, this could be due to hardware acceleration.
 When enabled, hardware acceleration passes graphical intensive tasks within the browser to make it perform better.
-However, it may be the cause of ‘Media File Could Not Be Played’ error; therefore, disable it and then play the media file.
+However, it may be the cause of the ‘Media File Could Not Be Played’ error; therefore, disable it and then play the media file.

 Steps to disable hardware acceleration in Chrome on PC/ Mac:

-On the Chrome toolbar, click Settings > Advanced.
+- On the Chrome toolbar, click Settings > Advanced.

-Method 6: Disable browser extensions
+Method 7: Disable browser extensions

 You can check if the browser extensions are causing the error.
 Open the video hosting website in Incognito Mode and play its video.
 If the video plays smoothly without any error, it indicates, an extension is causing the media file error.